michenriksen/gitrob/README.md

 # Gitrob: Putting the Open Source in OSINT

-Gitrob is a tool to help find potentially sensitive files pushed to public repositories on Github.
-Gitrob will clone repositories belonging to a GitLab or Github user or group/organization down to a configurable depth and iterate through the commit history and flag files and/or commit content that match signatures for potentially sensitive information.
+Gitrob is a tool to help find potentially sensitive information pushed to public repositories on GitLab or Github.
+Gitrob will clone repositories belonging to a user or group/organization down to a configurable depth and iterate through the commit history and flag files and/or commit content that match signatures for potentially sensitive information.
 The findings will be presented through a web interface for easy browsing and analysis.

 ## Usage

     gitrob [options] target [target2] ... [targetN]

+**IMPORTANT** If you are targeting a GitLab group, please give the **group ID** as the target argument.
+You can find the group ID just below the group name in the GitLab UI.
+Otherwise, names with suffice for the target arguments.

 ### Options